KIM-ME21/KIM-ME21/README.md

 - 👋 Hi, I’m @KIM-ME21
 - 👀 I’m interested in ...
 Data Analytics
 - 🌱 I’m currently learning ...
 R Programming
 - 💞️ I’m looking to collaborate on ...
-Tree-Based Regession
+Classification and Regression Tree Analysis in R
 - 📫 How to reach me ...
 Message me

 <!---